rhine3/audiomoth-guide/guide.md

 * Windows computers can natively format cards less than or equal to 32GB in size, but there are [free programs](http://www.ridgecrop.demon.co.uk/index.htm?guiformat.htm) that allow Windows users to format larger cards.
 Mac computers can format cards up to 128GB; we haven't tested anything larger.

 * Recording with high sampling rate (e.g., recording bats) requires SD cards with fast read/write speeds.
 Files produced with high sampling rate are also larger, so they use up space on the SD card more quickly.
 We use SanDisk Extreme 128GB for bat recordings.
 See the [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more information.

+* If the SD card is full, the AudioMoth stops saving recordings and its red light stays red constantly.
+It does not overwrite previous recordings.

 * Insert the card into the AudioMoth with the contacts facing **up**, as shown on the graphic on the front of the AudioMoth.
 (It won't fit any other way.)